Ynlay/100-days-of-code/log.md

 **Today's Progress**: Solved javascript challenges at FreeCodeCamp and played around with SQL Server Management Studio.

+### Day 72: April 1(skipped a day)

+**Today's Progress**: Learned about wordpress SEO (Search Engine Optimization) and read about how HDDs and SSDs work.
+Continued 		      algorithm challenges at FreeCodeCamp.

 ### DAYS SKIPPED SO FAR : 16